 “What would you do if I sang out of tune?
 Would you stand up and walk out on me?”
-Everyone is familiar with that opening line from 1968 Joe Cocker’s cover of With A Little Help From My Friends.
-Written by Paul McCarthey and John Lennon for Ringo to sing, but Joe Cockers beautiful melodic powerful verison is definitely better so much that Joe Cocker verison is the anthem for Woodstock and is the most memorable.
+Everyone is familiar with that opening line from 1968 Joe Cocker cover of With A Little Help From My Friends.
+Written by Paul McCartney and John Lennon for Ringo to sing, it isn’t Ringo verison we remember.
+Joe Cocker’s beautiful melodic powerful spin is definitely better so much that his verison is the official rock anthem for Woodstock and is the most memorable.

-Me personally I don’t like covers or re-makes because way too often the re-make or cover sounds worst then the original, however, there are those rare occasions of a cover song having such a major impact more so then the original that you have to take note.
+Me personally I don’t like covers or re-makes because way too often the re-make or cover sounds worst then the original, example of this is Mariah cover of Def Leppard’s “Bring On The Heartbreak”, however, there are those rare occasions a cover song has such an impact more then the original that you have to take note.
 This blog will focus on cover songs that sounds just as good if not BETTER than the original so let’s get started.

 “Just Like Heaven” (Origin: The Cure 1987 Kiss Me, Kiss Me, Kiss Me)